thriftrw/thriftrw-node/README.md

 ## NPM scripts

  - `npm run add-licence` This will add the licence headers.
+ - `npm run build-browser` This will build the test and release browserify bundles.
  - `npm run cover` This runs the tests with code coverage
  - `npm run lint` This will run the linter on your code
  - `npm test` This will run the tests.
+ - `npm run test-browser` This will run the tests using the browserify bundle in Headless Chrome.
  - `npm run trace` This will run your tests in tracing mode.
  - `npm run travis` This is run by travis.CI to run your tests
  - `npm run view-cover` This will show code coverage in a browser